Published June 5, 2015 | Updated January 11, 2023

-To say the copier industry is competitive is like saying Steve Jobs had a knack for marketing.
-Couple that with customer demand for single source, integrated solutions and it makes perfect sense that equipment and technology dealers everywhere are diversifying revenue streams and driving profits by expanding their lineups to include business technology, software, water purification, and other office essentials.
+Today’s competitive marketplace, coupled with customer demand for single-source, integrated solutions, has equipment and technology dealers looking for new ways to offer more comprehensive solutions.
+So, it makes perfect sense that dealers everywhere are diversifying revenue streams and driving profits by expanding their lineups to include business technology, software, water purification, and other essentials.

 What doesn’t make sense is that some dealers still use a fragmented approach to financing those integrated solutions.